-Due to the unprecedented impact of Covid-19, Wild Welfare’s work is needed now more than ever to continue our critical frontline programmes to end the suffering of captive wild animals.
-Sadly animals are often amongst the first to feel the impact of global uncertainty.
+Due to the unprecedented impact of COVID-19, Wild Welfare’s work is needed now more than ever to continue our critical frontline programmes to end the suffering of captive wild animals.
+Sadly animals are often among the first to feel the impact of global uncertainty.
 As zoos continue to suffer financial downturns, immediate relief and longer term support will be urgently needed, particularly for those facilities that already experience poor standards.
 This is where we can help.

-As a charity we are reliant on our supporters to continue to eradicate the suffering of captive wild animals now, and in the years to come and we want to be as transparent as possible with you.
+As a charity we are reliant on our supporters to continue to eradicate the suffering of captive wild animals now, and in the years to come, and we want to be as transparent as possible with you.
 The coronavirus pandemic is due to have an unprecedented impact on our finances.
 Though it is hard to predict how far-reaching the consequences will be, this will affect our ability to continue our work.

-We appreciate support of any size and accept one-off donations via all major credit/debit cards, PayPal and our CAF Charity Account and recurring donations via direct debit.
+We appreciate support of any size and accept one-off donations via all major credit/debit cards, PayPal and our CAF Charity Account, and recurring donations via direct debit.